xanexerr/xanexerr/README.md

 <h1 align="left">👋 Hi there</h1>
-<hp align="left">I'm Xanexer feel free to call me Xan or Sand.
+<p align="left">I'm Xanexer feel free to call me Xan or Sand.
 I'm a passionate software developer and a first-year DST student at the Faculty of ICT, Mahidol University.
-I've been developing with PHP since 2022. </h3>
+I've been developing with PHP since 2022. </p>

 <div align="center">
 <h3 align="center">💼 Contact </h3>